esuldin/dump1090/README.md

 Antenna
 ---

-Mode S messages are transmitted in the 1090 Mhz frequency.
+Mode S messages are transmitted in the 1090 MHz frequency.
 If you have a decent antenna you'll be able to pick up signals from aircrafts pretty far from your position, especially if you are outdoor and in a position with a good sky view.

-You can easily build a very cheap antenna following the istructions at:
+You can easily build a very cheap antenna following the instructions at:

     http://antirez.com/news/46